Zinedinarnaut/Sol/README.md

 # Sol

-Sol is a native macOS app for running Sol Engine.
+Sol is a native macOS Nintendo switch emulator made for running Sol Engine.
 The library, setup, controller mapping, profiles, settings, launch progress, and session controls are written with SwiftUI and AppKit.
 Games render into an AppKit-owned surface through Vulkan and MoltenVK.